 If you do not agree with the Court once they make a decision on your case, you can file a motion for reconsideration within 21 days.
 Once that time passes, then the Court’s decision is final.
 The only further option for appeal is if you receive new evidence.
-You then can submit that to Lane 2.
+You then can submit that to Lane 2 of Level 1.

 VA Appeals FAQs

-What do I do if the VA makes a mistake on my disability?
+What do I do if the VA makes a mistake on my claim?

-If the VA makes a mistake or if you do not agree with their decision in any way, you can submit one of the VA Appeals, depending on the issue.
+If the VA makes a mistake, or if you do not agree with their decision in any way, you can submit a VA Appeal.

 How do I submit my VA Appeal?